kiba/Writings/fac/chp28_the_summoned_dwarf.md

 The detective did a poker face, revealing no emotion.
 "We are just trying to find answers to the kidnapping," the police officer offered his own non-answer.

-Another ten minutes has passed in which the detective asked further questions about MacMuffin's alibi, but nothing beyond the standard questions.
+Another thirty minutes passed in which the detective asked further questions about MacMuffin's alibi, but nothing beyond the standard questions.

 ***